 Should People Re-Marry After a Divorce?
 Is the Sin of Adultery Forgivable?

 The Bible is very clear in Paul and Jesus’ words that it is a sin to remarry in the event of a trivial divorce.
-Only in the event of sexual immorality (or abuse), is a divorce acceptable to God.
+Only in the event of sexual immorality is a divorce and remarriage acceptable to God.
 Of course, remarriage is permissible in the event of the death of a spouse.

 Remember, Jesus says that if a man divorces his wife (except on the grounds of sexual immorality), he causes her to commit adultery, and a man who marries that previously divorced woman commits adultery.
-The way this is presented, it gives the impression that it is NOT a sin to marry a person who divorced for proper reasons.
+Therefore, divorce should only take place if there are proper grounds, and remarriage should only be done if the divorce was Biblical.